ezWeb-Solution/ezWeb_milestone_2/README.md

 Most real estate agents are currently registered under PropertyGuru, and as such, they have a personal page created on PropertyGuru.
 The process of managing one’s personal page is not simple, and users have to pay a high fee to keep their personal pages up ($3,000 per 12 months for the Advance plan).
 In addition, users do not get their own domain name, such as perrysiow.com, and instead have their website registered as a subdomain of PropertyGuru.com, such as https://www.propertyguru.com.sg/agent/timothy-tan-431805.

+We also hope to provide users with real-time traffic analytics, which can allow them to accurately determine if the site is effective in helping them convert visitors into paying clients.
+This will then allow them to develop better personal branding strategies that will provide them with a valuable edge over competing agents.

 ## User Story